cocos/cocos-docs/en/components/sprite.md

 - `Sliced mode`: the image is cut up into a nine square grid and according to certain rules is scaled to fit freely set dimensions (`size`).
 It is usually used in UI elements or to make images that can be enlarged infinitely without influencing the image quality into images cut up into a grid to save game resource space.
 Please read [use Sprite editor to make a Sudoku image](../asset-workflow/sprite.md#-sprite-) for detailed information.

-- `Tiled mode`: the mode will render the sprite as a 9-slice image.
-In this mode, the corners portion of the sprite remains fixed and does not scale, while the rest is repeated.
-Set the size of the corners and the rest, you can set the values of `insetTop`, `insetBottom`, `insetLeft` and `insetRight` for spriteFrame through the **Sprite** editor.
+- `Tiled mode`: the image will be tiled and the rendering results are affected by [the nine rectangle grid configuration](../ui/sliced-sprite.md#) of spriteFrame.
+During rendering, the edge portion of **Sprite** remains fixed and does not stretch, while the rest is repeated.

   ![tiled](sprite/tiled.png)